telerik/reporting-docs/report-items/overview.md

 To display and arrange the report items in the Standalone Designer:

 1. Open the report in design view.
 1. Click the __Insert__ tab of the ribbon.
 1. Select the report item that you want to place and click on it.

+### Selecting Report Items and Sections

+There are several approaches for selecting a report item or section depending on its position with respect to the other parts of the report definition.

+* The report item/section is on the surface, i.e. doesn't serve as a parent or container for other items:

+	* Hover over the item/section in the __Report Sections__ area of the designer and when the cross hair cursor appears, click on it.
+	* Find the report section or item in the report definition tree in the [Report Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/report-explorer%}) of the designer and click on it to select it also in the __Report Sections__ area.

+* The report item/section contains and is covered by other report items:

+	* From the __Report Sections__ area of the designer:

+		1. Select any of the report items within the desired one.
+		1. Press `Esc` button to move the focus one level up to the parent element.
+You may need to repeat this step until you reach the needed report item or section.

+	* From the [Report Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/report-explorer%}) of the designer:

+		Find the report section or item in the report definition tree and click on it.
+It will be automatically selected also in the __Report Sections__ area of the designer.
+You may need to expand the parent section or items if the desired report item is child of any.
+To expand the container, click on the _plus_ sign beside it in the _Report Explorer_.

 ### Relocating Report Items

 To move a report item:

 1. Hover over the report item.
 1. When the cross hair cursor appears, click and drag the report item.

 ![Cross Hair Cursor in a Selected PictureBox item](images/ReportDesign002.png)